-Support BMCA process in NW-TT (Details are described in Solution #Y [S2-2005160]).
+Support BMCA process in NW-TT (Details are described in Solution #17).

 - There is a BMCA function in the NW-TT.
-It run the BMCA state machine and keep all the ports state.
+It runs the BMCA state machine and keeps the state of all ports.

-- When the DS-TT port or NW-TT port receives the Announce message, it forward the message to BMCA function in NW-TT via U-plane.
+- When the DS-TT port or NW-TT port receives the Announce message, it forwards the message to BMCA function in NW-TT via U-plane.

-- The BMCA function run the BMCA state machine to qualify the message, determines the best grand master and determine the DS-TT port and NW-TT port state.
+- The BMCA function runs the BMCA state machine to qualify the message, determines the best grand master and determines the DS-TT port and NW-TT port states.